 4. BECU (Boeing Employee Credit Union): Early Saver

-BECU’s Early Saver account offers an APY of 2.02% on balances of up to $500, while anything above that earns a much lower rate of 0.02%.
-There are no monthly service fees and no minimum balance requirement to open the account.
+BECU’s Early Saver account offers an impressive APY of 6.17% on the first $500 but only 0.50% on balances over $500.01 or more.
+There are no monthly service fees and there is no minimum balance requirement to open the account.

-The adult joint owner needs to be a BECU member, but the credit union gives you the option to apply for your own membership at the same time as opening the kids’ account.
+The adult joint owner needs to have credit union membership with BECU, but the credit union gives you the option to apply for your own membership at the same time as opening the kids account.
 Kids over 13 years of age get access to online banking and mobile banking for free.